 The primary goal of the third year of the Laboratory Animal Medicine MS is research.

 Research is viewed by the department as an integral part of graduate education, i.e.; the intellectual stimulation of research in the biomedical sciences enhances the student’s scholarly development.

 A wide variety of research projects is being conducted in the Department of Comparative Medicine, including the development of animal models, research on analgesia and anesthesia, environmental factors, and infectious diseases of laboratory animals.
 Members of the department also make substantial contributions in collaborative research studies with faculty from other departments.

 Each graduate student works under the supervision of a graduate school faculty member of the College of Medicine, who may or may not be a member of the Department of Comparative Medicine.
 It is felt that the student’s own interest, not just those available in the department, should dictate the course of research followed.
 The selection of a thesis advisor is in accordance with the student’s research project, and the thesis committee includes at least one member from the Department of Comparative Medicine.

 Each student must successfully complete a research project which includes submission of a written thesis, preparation of a manuscript suitable for submission for publication as a first author paper, and a final presentation of their research work to their thesis committee, fellow residents and department faculty.

 What are residents’ responsibilities for emergency work?

-Residents are responsible for sharing on-call duties for the Animal Resources Program and a local zoo with clinical veterinary faculty.
+Residents are responsible for sharing on-call duties for the Animal Resources Program with clinical veterinary faculty.
 Evening emergencies are rare (2 or fewer per year).

 Are there vacation days allowed?